dglowinski/state-machine/README.md

 ## Tests

-For testing a state machine for "pass the ball" game is defined.
+For testing, a state machine for "pass the ball" game is defined.
 ![pass the ball state machine](https://raw.githubusercontent.com/dglowinski/state-machine/master/FSM.png)

 There are 3 players who pass a ball between themselves.
 Everyone has to play and the game ends after 5 blocks.